Turtlelord26/2048Bot/Readme.md

 I use a recursively-defined search tree (in Search.fs) to expand from the initial state and collect all of the three-moves-ahead states.

-Usage: on command line in the project directory, do `dotnet run Program.fs inputs.txt output.txt
+Usage: on command line in the project directory, do `dotnet run Program.fs 2048_in.txt 2048_out.txt